Synapset

 The app tracks how many successful reviews the card has had, how long its current interval is, and an ease factor that reflects how easy the card feels for you.

-Okay grows the interval cautiously, Good grows it normally, and Easy grows it faster.
+Again sends the card back into short-term rebuilding.
+Hard keeps it sooner than normal.
+Good grows it normally, and Easy grows it faster.

 Extra practice is optional review after your due cards are finished.

-If there are no due cards, review mode stays empty so you can clearly tell that today's work is done.
+If there is no scheduled workload left, review mode stays empty so you can clearly tell that today's work is done.

 Manage Cards Page